Electa-Git/PowerModelsACDC.jl/docs/src/index.md

 !!!
 Importany
     Versions from 0.3.1 are hosted from https://github.com/Electa-Git/PowerModelsACDC.jl/ This is a research-grade optimization package.
-Eventually, we hope to make this a stable julia package.

 ## Special Thanks To